-Beyond completion of the game, you’ll unlock the ability to play it through once again within its Master Quest form – featuring new puzzles, dungeon layouts, and the world that is entirely mirrored from that previously experienced.
+Beyond completion of the game, you’ll unlock the ability to play it through once again within its Master Quest form – featuring new puzzles, dungeon layouts, and a world that is entirely mirrored from that previously experienced.
 Such content is the perfect invitation to re-visit the game an additional time and is a noteworthy inclusion that is sure to excite Zelda enthusiasts who haven’t been able to get their hands on it through prior limited releases.

 This is further accompanied by an all-new Boss Challenge mode, that enables you to pit yourself against any of the bosses that you have previously encountered whilst aiming to better your time taken to defeat them.
-It’s a nice addition that serves to further elongate your play time.
+It’s a nice addition that serves to further elongate your playtime.